 brands cleanly.

 Look at what is now included on the lower plans and ask honestly whether it covers your wholesale needs.
-Company profiles let you manage business buyers as distinct from retail customers.
+Company profiles let you manage business buyers as distinct from retail customers, with their own contact records, addresses, and permissions.
 Up to 3 custom catalogs let you show different products and pricing to different buyer groups.
 Volume and quantity pricing handle the tiered discounts wholesale runs on.
 Payment terms and vaulted cards handle net terms and stored payment.
-And B2B checkout gives buyers the purchasing flow they expect.
+B2B checkout gives buyers the purchasing flow they expect.

-For a brand running a handful of stockists, a few pricing tiers, and standard net terms, that list is the whole job.
+For a brand running a handful of stockists, a few pricing tiers, and standard net-30 terms, that list is the whole job.
 You do not need anything Plus adds on top of it.
-The hard part of B2B for most growing brands was never the edge cases, it was getting these fundamentals in place, and they are now in place on plans you may already be paying for.
+The hard part of B2B for most growing brands was never the edge cases.
+It was getting these fundamentals in place, and they are now in place on plans you may already be paying for.

 "If you run fewer than three catalogs and standard terms, B2B is no longer a reason to be on Plus.
 It is a feature you already have."